irarainey/a-dog-tale/README.md

 ![Logo](./assets/img/magazine.jpg)

 If you're not familiar with niche development consoles from a quarter of a century ago, [The Net Yaroze was a development kit for the original Playstation](https://www.eurogamer.net/the-story-of-yaroze-sonys-first-indie-push), released by Sony in 1997.
-It was essentially a black Playstation One with a different boot ROM, that came with a Sony SDK, a collection of manuals, and the ability to communicate with it over a serial connection.
-It was only available to hobbyists by applying to the programme, and cost a whopping £750.
+It was essentially a black Playstation One with a different boot ROM, that came with a [Sony Net Yaroze SDK](https://psx.arthus.net/sdk/NetYaroze/YAROZE_SDK.zip), a collection of [manuals](/assets/manuals/), and the ability to communicate with it over a serial connection.
+It was only available to hobbyists by applying to the programme, and cost £550.
 But it offered a way to write games for dedicated hardware that didn't exist outside of the significantly more expensive blue professional developer kits, albeit in a more limited way.
-It was Sony's attempt to inject some indie spirit into the Playstation, and console gaming generally and I think it was pretty successful at that.
+[It was Sony's attempt to inject some indie spirit into the Playstation](https://killscreen.com/previously/articles/glory-net-yaroze-game-creators-there/), and console gaming generally and I think it was pretty successful at that.

 ![Kit](./assets/img/yaroze.png)